Niloy333/Wearanize_plus/README.md

 ⓖ: Gravity (m/s<sup>2</sup>).<br>
 <sup>ⓟ</sup>Labels: 1: Prone, 2: Upright, 3: Left, 4: Right, 5: Upright (head), 6: Supine.<br>
 <sup>ⓢ</sup>Labels: -1: Unscorable, 0: Wake, 1: N1, 2: N2, 3: N3, 4: REM.

-Since EDF is a widely used format in Neuroscience, the data should be readable across different platforms and environments.
-The PlugNPlay version has been formatted according to the *EEG-Brain Imaging Data Structure* ([EEG-BIDS v1.10.0](https://bids-specification.readthedocs.io/en/v1.10.0/)) specifications.
-The usability of the EEG signals has been checked with [*eegFloss*](https://github.com/Niloy333/eegFloss), and the outputs have been added to the corresponding file.
-See Section 3.2 of the [reference paper](#reference-paper) for more details.

-## Script Descriptions

-### `read_PlugNPlay_EDF.py`

-- Provides example code to read individual EDF files and extract information from multiple EDF files of the PlugNPlay version using Python.
-- Note: Storing raw signals from all EDF files simultaneously requires substantial memory.

-### `read_PlugNPlay_EDF.m`

-- Provides example code to read individual EDF files and extract information from multiple EDF files of the PlugNPlay version using MATLAB.
-- Note: Storing raw signals from all EDF files simultaneously requires substantial memory.

-### `PlugNPlay_preparation / create_PlugNPlay_parquet.py`

-- Contains the codes used to create the PlugNPlay version from the raw version of the dataset.
-- The PlugNPlay version was first generated in Parquet format, storing data as Pandas DataFrames for efficient processing.

-### `PlugNPlay_preparation / parquet_to_EDF.py`

-- Contains the scripts used to convert the Parquet files into EDF format while preserving all relevant signal information and metadata.

-### `EEG-BIDS_preparation / BIDS_derivative.py`

-- Prepares the EEG-BIDS–compatible derivative dataset containing global metadata and structure definitions.

-### `EEG-BIDS_preparation / BIDS_info_1.py`

-- Prepares the EEG-BIDS–compatible dataset with local (file-specific) metadata and participant-level information.

-### `automatic_synchronization / Zmax-Somnoscreen_auto_sync.m`

-- Provides MATLAB code to automatically synchronize simultaneously recorded overnight sleep data using the Zmax headband and SOMNOscreen plus PSG devices.
-- To apply this script to new data, organize the input files (Zmax recording, SOMNOscreen plus recording, and Lights Out/Lights On moments from Zmax) in the same structure as in **Wearanize+ Raw v1.0**, and update the input–output directories at the beginning of the script.
-- See Appendix 1 of the [reference paper](#reference-paper) for more details.

-### `manual_synchronization / Zmax-Somnoscreen_manual_sync.m`

-- Contains MATLAB code for manual/visual synchronization of Zmax and SOMNOscreen plus recordings based on their respective accelerometer and movement signals.
-- See Section 2.3.3 of the [reference paper](#reference-paper) for more details.

-### `manual_synchronization / Zmax-Empatica-Activpal_manual_sync.m`

-- Contains MATLAB code for manual/visual synchronization of Zmax recordings with Empatica E4 and ActivPAL data, based on their respective accelerometer outputs.

 ## Ethical Statements